Class Descriptions

 Junior Division

-At the Junior Division level, opportunities begin for developmental training in Ballet, Modern, Traditional Modern Jazz, Tap, Hip Hop and Musical Theater.
+At the Junior Division level, opportunities begin for developmental training in Ballet, Modern, Traditional Modern Jazz, Tap, Hip Hop, Breakdancing, and Musical Theater.
 Placement in classes is geared to a student’s chronological age, but consideration is also given to their skill level.
 Most students will remain in the same level for an entire academic year.
 A student however, is never held back if advancement is warranted mid-year.

 Classical Ballet